 The key when broiling is to get a nice exterior texture, a sort of shiny glaze, without over-cooking the meat.
 If you broil for too long, the meat will dry out and be less succulent.

 Broiling pineapple creates a lot of pan juices.
 The top of the steak will get caramelized while the bottom of the meat, pineapple and onions will cook in the hot pan juices.

-You’ll broil the meat for about ten minutes and pour the pan juices off.
+Broil the meat for about ten minutes, and then pour the pan juices off.
 Optionally, the pan juices can be thickened a bit (instructions below) and used to garnish the cauliflower (or Basmati) rice.

 - 1 pound pineapple , fresh, cut into 1" cubes

 - 1 onion , cut in half, cut into wedges and wedges cut in half (for skewering)

 - 1 Tablespoon avocado oil + more for greasing baking sheet